germany insider facts

 Frankfurt is the main transportation hub in Hessen.
 If you visit from outside Europe you'll probably arrive at Frankfurt Rhine-Main airport.
 The train station in Frankfurt is one of the busiest in Germany, as is the Frankfurter Kreuz for the Autobahn.

-When you are short of time and don't want to organise things yourself, you can take a guided tour from Frankfurt to the rhine valley, Heidelberg, Rothenburg ob der Tauber and other places.
-Click on the picture above to check available tours run by Viator.com.
+When you are short of time and don't want to organise things yourself, you can visit the rhine valley, Heidelberg, Rothenburg ob der Tauber and other places on a day trip.
+There is even a fantastic 7-days excursion to all the famaous destinations in southern Germany available.

 Major Autobahnen (motorways) through Hessen include: